Gujarat HC recruitment 2021: Legal Assistant posts on offer for law graduates, here’s apply link

 The recruitment drive is being conducted to fill 16 vacancies of Legal Assistant at Gujarat High Court on a Fixed Remuneration of Rs 20,000 per month on a contractual basis, initially for a period of 11 months, extendable up to a maximum period of 3 years.

-The last day to apply online for Legal Assistant is August 10 respectively.
+The last day to apply online for Legal Assistant is August 10.

 Eligibility Criteria